anthonyrisinger/cga/10/cga+08.md

 The mature approach recognizes both tools have their place.
 Many successful systems use CGA for high-level structure while retaining traditional algorithms for critical paths.
 This isn't a compromise—it's engineering wisdom, choosing the right tool for each specific requirement.

 As geometric systems continue to grow in complexity, the architectural advantages of unified frameworks become increasingly valuable.
 Not as replacements for specialized algorithms, but as complementary approaches that simplify the ever-growing challenge of robust geometric computation.
 These same principles of architectural simplification extend naturally into visual computing, where the boundaries between graphics and vision dissolve when viewed through the right mathematical lens.

-#### Exercises

-**Conceptual Questions**

-1. The meet operation requires roughly 5× more operations than specialized intersection algorithms.
-Under what specific circumstances is this overhead justified?
-Consider development time, testing complexity, and long-term maintenance costs in your answer.

-2. Traditional algorithms excel through specialization, while CGA provides uniformity.
-Design a hybrid system architecture that leverages both approaches optimally.
-Which components would you implement in each framework and why?

-3. CGA achieves better numerical conditioning by working in higher dimensions.
-Explain why this isn't "free"—what are the computational and memory costs of this improved conditioning?

-**Mathematical Derivations**

-1. Derive the exact operation count for line-plane intersection using:
-   - Traditional parametric substitution
-   - CGA meet operation (including dual computations) Show all intermediate steps and identify where the overhead originates.

-2. Prove that the CGA in-circle test $P_1 \wedge P_2 \wedge P_3 \wedge P_4$ gives the same sign as the traditional determinant test.
-What is the computational cost ratio?

-3. Starting from the CGA sphere representation, show how sphere-sphere intersection via meet naturally handles all cases (disjoint, intersecting, tangent, contained).
-Count operations for each case.

-**Computational Exercises**

-1. Implement both traditional and CGA versions of:
-   - Line-line intersection in 3D
-   - Sphere-sphere intersection
-   - Triangle-ray intersection

-   Measure performance on 1 million random test cases.
-Plot performance ratio as a function of geometric configuration (well-conditioned vs nearly-degenerate).

-2. Create a Voronoi diagram generator using:
-   - Fortune's algorithm (traditional)
-   - Direct CGA construction
-   - Hybrid approach (CGA for bisectors, traditional for cell construction)

-   Compare performance, memory usage, and code complexity for 100 to 10,000 sites.

-3. Build a minimal geometric kernel handling points, lines, planes, and spheres.
-Implement three versions:
-   - Pure traditional (specialized algorithms)
-   - Pure CGA (meet operation only)
-   - Hybrid (CGA architecture, optimized hot paths)

-   Benchmark on realistic workloads and analyze the tradeoffs quantitatively.

-4. Profile the CGA meet operation to identify performance bottlenecks.
-Which operations dominate?
-How does performance vary with object grades and sparsity patterns?

-**Implementation Challenges**

-1. **Adaptive Precision Meet Operation**
-   Design an implementation that switches between fast floating-point and exact arithmetic based on conditioning.
-   - Input: Two geometric objects and precision requirements
-   - Output: Intersection result with guaranteed accuracy
-   - Requirements:
-     - Use interval arithmetic to detect when floating-point suffices
-     - Fall back to exact arithmetic only when necessary
-     - Maintain performance within 2× of floating-point for well-conditioned cases
-     - Provide statistics on precision escalation frequency

-2. **Cache-Optimized Geometric Kernel**
-   Create a hybrid geometric kernel that maximizes cache efficiency.
-   - Input: Stream of geometric queries (mixed types)
-   - Output: Query results
-   - Requirements:
-     - Use CGA for algorithm structure
-     - Batch similar operations for cache locality
-     - Implement specialized fast paths for common cases
-     - Achieve less than 50% overhead vs pure traditional
-     - Support runtime switching based on profiling

-3. **Non-Euclidean Extension**
-   Extend your geometric kernel to handle spherical and hyperbolic geometry.
-   - Input: Geometric primitives with specified curvature
-   - Output: Intersection results in appropriate geometry
-   - Requirements:
-     - Use signature change for different geometries
-     - Maintain unified interface across all curvatures
-     - Compare with specialized non-Euclidean algorithms
-     - Document where GA approach excels or struggles

 ---